Oktoberfest in Chicago

 Hofbrau Haus - Rosemont

-Gene's Sausage Shop & Delicatessen - Lincoln Square
+Gene's Sausage Shop and Delicatessen - Lincoln Square

 Huettenbar - Lincoln Square